With Guest Access, you control which forms and entries guests can view, submit, or update within your organization.

 You can optionally redirect guests to a Grid View (like “My PTO Requests”) after submission so they can review or update their entries as needed.

-Let Guests Log In to View and Update Shared Entries
+Let Guests Log In to Manage Entries

 Guests can only see and update entries that have been shared with them in the Public role.